JianqinWang/monty/README.md

 #Holberton School Project - interpetor for the Monty language
 ## Description
 This is a Holberton School partner project with @jayjay823 and @rdsim8589.
-This is an interpetor for the monty language.The monty language are .m files that excute a command line by line.
+This is an interpetor for the monty byte code.The monty byte code are strored .m files that excute a command line by line.
 The purpuse of this is project to understand the concepts of FIFO (First in First Out) and LIFO (Last In First Out).

 ##How To Use
 ```